 If no insurance policy covers the underlying accident, the defendant will need to pay out of pocket for an attorney's services.

-Most liability insurance policies, such as those purchased by individuals and businesses to protect their vehicles, homes, and businesses, include a duty to defend provision.
-This requires the insurance company to provide a legal defense to the policyholder if they become involved in a lawsuit concerning an event that triggers coverage.
+This duty to defend requires the insurance company to provide a legal defense to any policyholder who becomes involved in a lawsuit over an event that triggers coverage under the policy.

 This duty to defend is very broad.
 It requires the insurance company to pay for the policyholder's defense attorney in lawsuits even if there is only a chance that the underlying cause of action falls within the insurance policy's scope of coverage.

 Until it's clear the policyholder is being sued for conduct that isn't covered by the policyholder's insurance policy, the insurance company usually must pay for the policyholder's defense attorney.

 This duty to defend can sometimes create a conflict because the defense attorney may have two interests to consider:

 And on occasion, what's best for the policyholder is not necessarily best for the insurance company.
 It's important to keep in mind that in this scenario, the attorney is ethically and professionally obligated to do what's best for the client (the policyholder) and not the insurance company.